bszafranski/cram/docs/basics.rst

 The User Input Sheet
 ^^^^^^^^^^^^^^^^^^^^

-The user input sheet contains the user setting for a model.
+The user input sheet contains the settings for a model.
 This allows the user to run the model, set model parameters, and show additional model details to name a few.
 The complexity of this sheet is dependent on the complexity of the model.

-The user sheet can be used to set the complexity of the model, with the "Basic User" hiding the most model sheets as discussed in the :ref:`worksheet-label` section.
+The user sheet can set the level of detail in the model, with the "Basic User" hiding most model sheets as discussed in the :ref:`worksheet-label` section.
+The "Advanced User" reveals the timeseries data sheets within the model and "Developer" mode unhides all of the sheets in a model workbook.

 .. image:: /images/level-of-detail.png